charliexu07/YES_Server/README.md

-## Spring security vulnerability design
+## Spring security vulnerability design:

 ### Brute Force Attack on login information
 * Description: On /login page, an attacker can try as many username-password pairs as it wants